-My research interest is in the collaborative, distributed processes of creating novelty.
-In particular I am interested in co-agency of such processes, arguing that we are supposed to think about creating novelty in a context of interaction with each other and the environment around us.
-I focus on dance improvisation as a collaborative practice that provides a unique opportunity to understand how people collaborate while creating and to observe how new ideas appear from interaction with others’ bodies and the environment rather than from the creator mind.
+My research interests focus on how people collaborate, exchange ideas and inspire each other while creating together.
+Having a background in psychology, cognitive science and dance give me an eclectic, multiple disciplinary approach to my studies, as I seamlessly shift between being a researcher and a dance practitioner.
+I see creativity as a highly social process where the quality of collaboration is as important as having original ideas.
+In my PhD project, I focus on dance improvisation as a collaborative practice that provides a unique opportunity to understand how people collaborate while creating and to observe how new ideas appear from interaction with others’ bodies and the environment rather than from the creator mind.
 I use improvisational dance scores as a laboratory for group creativity research, focusing on the role of sense awareness, multimodal imagery and flow experience in practice.